armin-fx/BandedScad/doc/draft.md

 - `piece`
   - `true`  - like a pie, like `rotate_extrude()` in OpenScad
   - `false` - connect the ends of the circle
-  - `0`     - to work on, ends not connected, no edges, standard
+  - `0`     - to work on, ends not connected, no edges, default

 ### Superformula [^][contents]